Review: Milo’s Fresh Take on Cast Iron Eclipses Other Trendy Cookware

 In my test, there were a couple design features that stuck out.
 The skillet is described as “enameled inside and out,” but that doesn’t mean the cooking surface is the same as the enameled Dutch oven.
 Here, it’s more like a bare cast iron pan, except with a sandy, grainy texture; you don’t need to season it, but it definitely was not nonstick, so use plenty of oil or butter when cooking.
 As for the Dutch oven, the interior coating of mine wasn’t perfectly smooth — there was a patch with a slightly perforated texture — but Milo offers a lifetime warranty for “normal use,” so I wasn’t as worried about that (other reviews mention Kana sending new pieces when those shipped have defects).

 Is It Worth It?

-For the price, especially the even more affordable price of the Kickstarter rewards?
-Certainly.
+At these prices, Milo cookware is definitely a bargain.
+I’m not in love with the skillet, but it does the job.
+However, the Dutch oven is a legitimately great option even when compared with those that cost three times as much.
 If name brands don’t mean anything to you, but you don’t just want to buy the cheapest thing on Amazon, Milo strikes a nice balance of legitimate performance, a keen eye for design and a price you won’t regret when you realize buying a nice pot doesn’t automatically make you a better cook.
 Although, these pieces did make me want to cook more, which led to more hours in the kitchen, so maybe in a roundabout way these will make you a better home chef.